Experts agree that no, dogs should not eat grapes in any amount whatsoever.

 Hydrogen peroxide should be your go-to method to force your dog to vomit because it is cheap, and many people already have it in their homes.

-Do not force your dog to ingest hydrogen peroxide if they have already developed shallow breathing.
+Warning: Do not force your dog to ingest hydrogen peroxide if they have already developed shallow breathing.
 At that point, do not attempt to help your dog at home and instead take them to the veterinarian where they can receive emergency medical assistance.
-Forcing your dog to vomit when they can’t catch their breath can suffocate
+Forcing your dog to vomit when they can't catch their breath can suffocate them, especially when they are not under professional veterinary supervision.

 After your dog vomits or if you suspect your dog ate grapes